-We can advise you and arrange your chosen mortgage from the beginning to the end.
+We will advise you and arrange your chosen mortgage from the beginning to the end.
 Let us guide you through the process and answer all your questions.
 Please contact us to arrange a free intake meeting!

-M/V Works is an intermediary for more than thirty mortgage lenders.
+M/V Works International is an intermediary for more than thirty mortgage lenders.
 This arrangement allows us to advise you completely independently and - after you have made your choice - we arrange your desired mortgage from the beginning to the end, guiding you through the whole process and answering all your questions along the way.

 Through the whole duration of the fixed interest-rate period you pay the same gross monthly payment made up of interest and the capital repayment.